turnkeylinux-apps/mantis/README.rst

 - Mantis configurations:

-   - Installed from upstream source package.
-See /var/www for contents.
+   - Installed from upstream source code to /var/www/mantis
    - Includes graphing support, Twitter integration and documentation.

+     **Security note**: Updates to Mantis may require supervision so they **ARE NOT** configured to install automatically.
+See `Mantis documentation`_ for upgrading.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port